A brief timeline

 2022

-February: The European Commission announces a €3.2 billion investment package in the Western Balkans to support 21 flagship projects in transport, digital, climate, and energy connectivity.
+The EC announces a €3.2 billion investment package in the Western Balkans to support 21 flagship projects in transport, digital, climate, and energy connectivity.

 2023

-May: The European Union adopts Regulation (EU) 2023/956, introducing the Carbon Border Adjustment Mechanism (CBAM).
+The EU adopts Regulation (EU) 2023/956, introducing the Carbon Border Adjustment Mechanism (CBAM).

 2024